SwiftERM Hyper-personalisation for ecommerce email marketing

 How does omnichannel retail impact your business?

-Amazon made headlines for when they acquired Whole Foods Market.
+Amazon made headlines when it acquired Whole Foods Market.

 But on the same day, covered up by Amazon’s news, was the fact that Wal-Mart also made an acquisition of etailer Bonobos.